terminatorul/NvStrapsReBar/README.md

 <p>This is a copy of the rather popular <a href="https://github.com/xCuri0/ReBARUEFI">ReBarUEFI</a> DXE driver. <a href="https://github.com/xCuri0/ReBARUEFI">ReBarUEFI</a> enables Resizable BAR for older motherboards and chipsets without ReBAR support from the manufacturer.
 NvStrapsReBar was created to test Resizable BAR support for GPUs from the RTX 2000 (and GTX 1600, Turing architecture) line.
 Apparently for the GTX 1000 cards (Pascal architecture) the Windows driver just resets the computer during boot if the BAR size has been changed, so GTX 1000 cards still can not enable ReBAR.
 The Linux driver does not crash, but does not pick up the new BAR size either.</p>

 ### Do I need to flash a new UEFI image on the motherboard, to enable ReBAR on the GPU ?
 Yes, this is how it works for Turing GPUs (GTX 1600 / RTX 2000).
 It's ususally the video BIOS (vBIOS) that should enable ReBAR, but the vBIOS is digitally signed and can not be modified by end-users (is locked-down).
-The motherboard UEFI image can also be signed or have integrity checks, but in general it is thankfully not as locked down, and users and UEFI modders still have a way to modify it.
+The motherboard UEFI image can also be signed or have integrity checks, but in general it is thankfully not as locked down, and users and UEFI modders often still have a way to modify it.
+ReBAR functionality depends on the Above 4G Decoding option in your UEFI setup (if you have it), which must be turned on in advance, and CSM must be disabled.
+If you accidentaly turn off 4G decoding and are unable to boot, you need to clear CMOS.
+Do not use the Clear CMOS button that is present on some motherboards, instead short the pin headers, or remove the battery.
+The button may still keep the date and time, and the date has to be reset to recover the board.

 Currently the location of the GPU on the PCI bus has to be hard-coded right into the motherboard UEFI, and so does the associated PCI-to-PCI bridge.
 All hard-coded values are in the header file [`ReBarDxe/include/LocalPciGPU.h`](https://github.com/terminatorul/NvStrapsReBar/blob/master/ReBarDxe/include/LocalPciGPU.h), and all the neccesary values can be read from the CPU-Z .txt report file, so you can manually change them to match your system.
 Currently these settings are listed below, where all numeric values are examples only (for my computer):